ReCoded-Org/curriculum-backend-mongodb-queries-practice/README.md

 Now your MongoDB environment is set up inside a Docker container, and you're ready to start querying your local `practice` database.

+9. **Delete volume and reset**: if things got missy and you want to start from scratch, you can use the follwing command and restart from step 1

+`npm run reset`

 ## Practice Time

 Let's perform some queries on our restaurants collection now.
 In this assignment repo, you will find another markdown file called `QUERIES.md`.
 In this file, we have listed many practice queries for you.
 Go through the questions one by one and try to execute the queries on your Mongo shell.